-That means you’ll have to work extra-hard to keep their business and persuade them to come back again and again and the journey to help them fall in love with your brand will be much more difficult.
+That means you’ll have to work extra-hard to keep their business and persuade them to come back again and again and the journey to help them fall in love with your brand and build customer loyalty will be much more difficult.

 Do whatever you can to stay in touch with your customers.
 Communicate with them as promised and expected, especially for complaints or service questions.

 You know, people are pretty sharp these days.
 They’ve been around the block a few times and they’re naturally skeptical.

 This means that your customers are more sensitive to affectations and pretense than you might think.
 They can sense when they’re being “played,” and if they feel that way, and they’ll take their money and purchases elsewhere.

 Have you heard of the “know/like/trust principle”?
 It’s the key to building a successful business, no matter what your niche or business model might be.

 All things being equal people will do business with, and refer business to, those people they know, like, and trust.